awesomerank/awesomerank.github.io/lists/JustServerless/awesome-serverless.md

 - [Serverless statistics 2017](https://thenewstack.io/aws-lambda-still-towers-competition-much-longer/) - Post with the most recent statistics about the serverless computing trend.
 - [Automating CI / CD workflow for serverless apps with CircleCI](https://serverless.com/blog/ci-cd-workflow-serverless-apps-with-circleci/) - How to setup and use CI / CD with the Serverless Framework and CircleCI.
 - [Automated DynamoDB backups](https://serverless.com/blog/automatic-dynamodb-backups-serverless/) - How to automate DynamoDB backups with the Serverless Framework in less than 5 minutes.
+- [How the New York Times goes serverless](https://thenewstack.io/tale-two-times-news-publishers-address-change-data-center/) - How news publishers address change in the data center.
+- [The Serverless Champions Program has begun](https://serverless.com/blog/announcing-first-cohort-serverless-champions-2017/) - Announcement blog post about the Serverless Champions program.
+- [The race to invisible infrastructure](https://thenewstack.io/kubecon-aws-reinvent-race-invisible-infrastructure/) - Post about the 2017 re:Invent and KubeCon conferences.
+- [Building & testing an Alexa Skill](https://serverless.com/blog/building-testing-alexa-skill-bespoken-plugin/) - How to build and test an Alexa Skill with the Serverless Bespoken plugin.
+- [Splunk AWS serverless apps](https://www.splunk.com/blog/2017/12/13/introducing-splunk-aws-serverless-apps.html) - Announcement post about the Splunk serverless apps which were added to the [AWS Serverless application repository](https://aws.amazon.com/de/serverless/serverlessrepo/).
+- [New Microsoft, Oracle projects bridge Kubernetes with serverless environments](https://thenewstack.io/microsoft-oracle-extend-kubernetes-new-serverless-projects/) - Post about the project Microsoft and Oracle were working on to integrate serverless computing with K8S.
+- [Capital One serverless architecture](https://thenewstack.io/capital-one-serverless-architecture-p2p-payments/) - Post about the Capital One serverless architecture for Peer-to-Peer payments.
+- [Comprehensive guide to serverless architecture](https://www.simform.com/serverless-architecture-guide/) - In-depth guide about serverless technologies and architectures.

 ## Screencasts